About Scott Routenberg

 Routenberg's orchestral works and Pops arrangements have been performed by many noted American symphony orchestras, including the Atlanta Symphony, the Houston Symphony, the Baltimore Symphony, the Indianapolis Symphony, the Phoenix Symphony, the Orlando Philharmonic, the Naples Philharmonic, the Coeur d'Alene Symphony Orchestra, the Tucson Pops Orchestra, the Muncie Symphony Orchestra, and the Susquehanna Symphony Orchestra.

-World premieres include Austria, Ukraine, Norway, Poland, the Netherlands, China and Singapore.
+World premieres include Austria, Ukraine, Norway, Poland, the Netherlands, China, Singapore and Thailand.
 Performance venues include Carnegie Hall, Lincoln Center, the Concertgebouw (Amsterdam), the Lviv Philharmonic Concert Hall, and the Fox Newman Scoring Stage in Los Angeles.
 Conductors who have premiered Scott's works include Michael Krajewski, Vince Mendoza, David Demand, Douglas Droste, Thomas Sleeper, YongYan Hu, Sheldon Bair and Scott's wife Sofia Kraevska.

 Routenberg's Concerto for Jazz Violin and Orchestra entered the international spotlight in June 2014 when jazz violinist Christian Howes performed the piece in Lviv, Ukraine on invitation from the U.S. Embassy in Kiev to represent American cultural diplomacy during the Ukraine crisis.
 The concerto is also mentioned in the February 2016 issue of Downbeat Magazine in an article on Howes.